QuarkNerd/blog/dpizzi/_posts/02-06-2015-StrongTypingWithKnockoutJSAndRequireJS.md

 <img src="{{ site.github.url }}/dpizzi/assets/StrongTypingWithKnockoutJS/AddNewProject.jpg"/>

-_NOTE: The [version 1.4 of TypeScript](https://visualstudiogallery.msdn.microsoft.com/2d42d8dc-e085-45eb-a30b-3f7d50d55304) is also needed for the last KnockoutJS TypeScript declaration file._
+_NOTE: The [version 1.4 of TypeScript](https://visualstudiogallery.msdn.microsoft.com/2d42d8dc-e085-45eb-a30b-3f7d50d55304) is also needed for the latest KnockoutJS TypeScript declaration file._

 Once created, simply remove the files _app.css_ and _app.ts_ from the project as they won't be needed anymore.

-This tutorial makes use of AMD modules (e.g. we will use _export_ and _import_ keywords) that we will be loaded asynchronously when needed at runtime.
+This tutorial makes use of AMD modules (e.g. we will use `export` and `import` keywords) that we will be loaded asynchronously when needed at runtime.
-In order to support this, TypeScript requires the _--module_ flag on compilation which you can specify on the _TypeScript Build_ settings on the project properties by choosing _AMD_ in _Module system_.
+In order to support this, TypeScript requires the `--module` flag on compilation which you can specify on the _TypeScript Build_ settings on the project properties by choosing _AMD_ in _Module system_.

 <img src="{{ site.github.url }}/dpizzi/assets/StrongTypingWithKnockoutJS/TypeScriptBuild.jpg"/>